 The Yocto/OpenEmbedded layers for the image are stored on Github:

-U-Boot and Linux kernel source code with the Toradex specific modifications are stored on git.toradex.com.
-When building the image using the Yocto/OpenEmbedded build system the U-Boot and Linux kernel will be downloaded from the during build repositories automatically.
+The U-Boot and Linux kernel source code with the Toradex hardware specific modifications is stored on git.toradex.com.
+When building an image using the OpenEmbedded/Yocto Project build system the U-Boot boot loader and Linux kernel will automatically be downloaded from those repositories during build.

-The Beta 2 bring-up BSP is based on OpenEmbedded morty/Yocto 2.2.
-Please make sure you use a supported Linux distribution and install required prerequisits as documented by the Yocto Project Reference Manual System Requirements chapter.
+Please make sure you use a supported Linux distribution and install required prerequisites as documented by the Yocto Project Reference Manual System Requirements chapter.